 Tanzania’s HIV epidemic is generalised, with pockets of concentrated epidemics among key populations such as people who inject drugs, men who have sex with men, mobile populations and sex workers.
 Heterosexual sex accounts for the vast majority (80%) of all HIV infections in Tanzania and women are particularly affected.4

 Women and HIV in Tanzania

 The ‘sugar daddy’ culture is widespread in Tanzania.
-Women will often accept the sexual advances of older men, or ‘sugar daddies’ for a variety of reasons including money, affection and social advancement.
-Intimate partner violence is also an issue, 35% of women are said to have experienced this.10
+Women will often accept the sexual advances of older men for a variety of reasons including money, affection and social advancement.
+Intimate partner violence is also an issue with more than 30% of married or partnered women aged 15–24 experiencing physical or sexual violence from a male partner in the previous 12 months.10

-"I have a child and when I go with a man like him, he can give me something to buy milk for the child." - Aisha, a young women at a party in the Mkinga district 11
+I have a child and when I go with a man like him, he can give me something to buy milk for the child.

 People who inject drugs (PWID) and HIV in Tanzania

 Tanzania is home to a significant population of people who inject drugs (sometimes referred to as PWID).12